cheneyhub/Machine-Learning--decision-tree/README.md

 # Machine-Learning--decision-tree
-decision tree and random forest classifier model introduction
+Decision tree classifier model introduction
+This model is from the Machine Learning Practice.
+It include 2 python files, one is main function file and the other one is plotting file.

+Test the model need to download the dataset lenses.txt or build your own dataset.